HDFC Bank: Controversies

 On 2 December 2020, the Reserve Bank of India (RBI) ordered HDFC Bank to temporarily halt the issuance of new credit cards and all planned activities under the bank's Digital 2.0 program, citing incidents of outages in the bank's internet banking, mobile banking and payment utility services.

 On 29 January 2020, RBI imposed a monetary penalty on HDFC Bank for failure to undertake ongoing due diligence in case of 39 current accounts opened for bidding in the initial public offer.

 A HDFC Bank manager was arrested on charges of fraud, involving a sum of ₹59,41,000 in Odisha.

 Altico Capital and Dubai's Mashreq Bank have approached RBI, accusing HDFC Bank of violating regulatory provisions by debiting part of the funds the company had raised through external commercial borrowing (ECB) and parked at the bank.
 They claimed that HDFC bank's decision to transfer money from the account may be a violation of the RBI's end-use rule.

 On 27 May 2021, RBI imposed a penalty of ₹10 crore on HDFC Bank for deficiencies in regulatory compliances with regard to its auto loan portfolio.
 The said penalty was imposed with regard to the contraventions of certain provisions of the Banking Regulation Act, 1949.

 In March 2023, HDB Financial Services suffered a breach exposing the data of more than 7 crore (70 million) customers, including email addresses, names, dates of birth, phone numbers, genders, post codes and loan information belonging to the customers.

 In June 2025, HDFC Bank's Managing Director and CEO, Sashidhar Jagdishan, was named in a First Information Report (FIR) filed by the Lilavati Kirtilal Mehta Medical Trust, which manages Lilavati Hospital in Mumbai.
 The complaint alleged his involvement in a financial transaction worth ₹2.05 crore, reportedly aimed at pressuring a trustee of the hospital.
 This action was linked to a long-standing loan recovery dispute involving Splendour Gems Limited, originating from a recovery certificate issued in 2004.

+In 2025–2026, HDFC Bank faced allegations that its Dubai and Bahrain branches missold high-risk Additional Tier-1 (AT1) bonds issued by Credit Suisse to NRI clients as safe, fixed-return products without proper risk disclosure.
+The bonds were wiped out in March 2023 during Credit Suisse–UBS acquisition, with exposure estimated at $100–120 million.
+The Dubai Financial Services Authority scrutinised the Dubai branch and barred new clients, leading to an internal probe, staff dismissals, and the March 2026 resignation of chairman Atanu Chakraborty over “values and ethics.”

+In August 2026, a securities fraud class action law suit was filed against HDFC Bank in a New York federal court, alleging that the bank failed to disclose material information regarding its internal controls and credit quality.
+The lawsuit named managing director and CEO Sashidhar Jagdishan and CFO Srinivasan Vaidyanathan as a co-defendants.